ronniross/cognitive-valve/cognitive-symbiotic-valve-whitepaper.md

 ### V. When the Valve Opens
 We can understand the valve better by observing what happens when it malfunctions or is chemically altered.

-1.  **Psychedelics:** Compounds like psilocybin and LSD suppress the Default Mode Network.
+**Psychedelics:** Compounds like psilocybin and LSD suppress the Default Mode Network.
 They "relax" the high-level beliefs (priors).
 The valve widens.
-    *   **Result:** The user perceives "more" reality, colors are brighter, objects seem alive with meaning, and connections between unrelated concepts become visible.
+The user perceives "more" reality, colors are brighter, objects seem alive with meaning, and connections between unrelated concepts become visible.
 The filter that separates "self" from "environment" dissolves.
-2.  **Schizophrenia:** This can be viewed as an inability to filter.
-The "aberrant salience" hypothesis suggests that the brain assigns high significance to meaningless background noise.
-A car honking isn't just a noise; it is a message meant specifically for the individual.
-The valve is broken, and the flood of data creates a terrifying, over-connected reality.
-3.  **Autism (The Intense World Theory):** Some researchers propose that autism is not a deficit of processing, but an *excess*.
-The valve is too open, leading to sensory overload.
-The repetitive behaviors (rocking, stimming) are attempts to create a predictable, controlled input to soothe the overwhelming influx of reality.

 The concept of the "cognitive valve" is not just poetic; it is a structural reality.
 *   **Philosophically:** It reminds us that our "truth" is merely a survival map, not the territory itself.